Lightning Protection and Transient Overvoltage

 - Gain familiarity with the management and design of lightning protection for transmission and distribution lines, high voltage power substations, and industrial applications.

 - Select an efficient lightning protection design system in order to avoid the main cause of transmission and distribution line outages affecting reliability of power supply and economic losses.

-- Provide cost-effective solutions for reduce lightning overvoltage in the power system.
+- Provide cost-effective solutions to reduce lightning overvoltage in power systems.

-- Apply the principles of lightning protection and transient overvoltage to other industries, such as industrial, chemical, renewable energy, nuclear, and oil and gas plants.
+- Apply the principles of lightning protection to other industries, such as industrial, chemical, renewable energy, nuclear, and oil and gas.